Tagalog phonology

 This article deals with current phonology and phonetics and with historical developments of the phonology of the Tagalog language, including variants.
+The Filipino language is considered the national language and one of the two official languages of the Philippines; de facto, it is the modern standard form of Tagalog.

 Tagalog has allophones, so it is important here to distinguish phonemes (written in slashes / /) and corresponding allophones (written in brackets [ ]).